A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Public consultation

-All representations and comments have been passed to the independent examiner.
-The independent examiner will consider them and recommend whether the neighbourhood plan should be put to a community referendum.
+All representations and comments received have been passed on to the independent examiner who will consider the representations and recommend whether the Neighbourhood plan should be put to a community referendum.

 Consultation documents